-Take Your Firm's Business Intelligence to the Next Level
+Take Your AEC Firm's Business Intelligence to the Next Level

 By Bret Tushaus, VP Product Management, Deltek

 When business intelligence (BI) tools were first introduced 10-15 years ago, those tools used data to help evaluate actuals and metrics related to past performance.
 But as businesses and technology have evolved, so has the concept of business intelligence.
 The next step in the BI journey is evaluating business data to predict what might happen in the future and then recommending an action based on that forecast.
-At its heart, BI is about providing your businesses the key, actionable insight to drive better decision making.
+At its heart, BI is about providing your architecture, engineering and construction (AEC) firm the key, actionable insight to drive better decision making.

 How to Use Business Intelligence Tools

 Business intelligence drives decision making that leads to tangible and positive impacts for your AEC firm’s performance.
 There are some best practices when it comes to using BI in the right way.
 These practices come in the form of a four-step, cyclical process – or the feedback loop – so that your business can recognize the impacts of decisions and make adjustments and improvements to drive continued success.

 - Evidence: Capture, calculate and store data in a consumable way